Prerequisites

 They can navigate to platform.openai.com, enter their email, and then authenticate after we forward them to their IdP

-They can use the Tile URL discussed below
+They can use the Bookmark Tile URL you (optionally) configured during the setup

 If you find that your users are unable to authenticate successfully, and you run into trouble reverting the changes, please reach out to Support for immediate assistance.